-Segment (branched structure)
+Segment (branched structure analysis)

 Use Segment analysis to obtain the finest details for branched structure analysis.
 A segment is defined as any portion of a branched structure with endings that are either nodes or terminations with no intermediate nodes.